junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 "Like what?"
 Sam's voice brings his mind back.

-"Like I can never grab anyone's hand hard enough to pull them out of misery.
-They just, always, slip from the hold, get taken away from us.
+"Like I can never grab anyone's hand hard enough to pull them out of misery, to really save them.
+They're just, always, slipping from the hold.
+Taken away.
 Lost."
 Dean's voice cracks, his eyes reflected with lights.
+"All the time."

 "Dean."
 Sam sighs, putting a hand on his brother's shoulder briefly, "Cass will come back, he promised.
 He always come back to us, to you."

 Dean gives him an appreciated weak nod.
-"He better does." he says huskily, "Otherwise I'd kick his ass."
+"He better does." he says huskily, "Otherwise I'll go find him myself and kick his ass."

 Sam lets out a short laugh.